-Just telling the boys about them is too passive–our Cub Scouts need to stay active.
+Just telling the kids about them is too passive–our Cub Scouts need to stay active.
 So Laura, our Wolf and Bear den leader, came up with this fun game to learn about and assemble the six essentials.

 - Reviewed Bobcat requirements